Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 To start this process, scrape away any of the old RV roof sealants around your fixtures.
 For this task, I recommend using high-quality stainless-steel putty knives to carefully remove the old RV roof sealant.
 If you plan on reusing the fixture, you’ll need to be careful when removing the old sealant to avoid any damage to the fixture.

-• Highly Quality - These putty knives are made of stainless steel for high quality, flexibility,...
+- High Quality: These putty knives are made of stainless steel, ensuring high quality, flexibility,...

-• More Durable - Mirror polished for durability and rust resistance.
-Note: After using the putty...
+- More Robust: Mirror-polished for enhanced durability and rust resistance.
+Note: After using the...

 Now that you have removed any sealant from around and on your fixtures, you’ll need to remove the fasteners that secure those fixtures to your RV.
 Typically, manufacturers use Philips head screws or ¼” hex head screws to attach fixtures to an RV, so it’s in your best interest to have those two drill bits on hand when you remove your RV roof fixtures.